John-Ling/johnling.me/posts/Free-Hosting-Thats-Not-Actually-a-Scam/content.md

 To solve this make an account on Oracle Cloud and upgrade to the "Pay as you go tier".
 While upgrading is free a **$100 charge will be placed on your card** however **no money will be taken out**.
 After that build an instance with these exact specifications.

-- Any image labelled free although Oracle Linux is preferred
+- Any image labelled free (I recommend either Oracle Linux or Ubuntu)
-- VM.Standard.A1.Flex w/ 4 cores and 24 GB RAM or VM.Standard.E2.1.Micro (under specialty and previous generation) w/1 coore and w/ 1GB RAM
+- VM.Standard.A1.Flex with 4 cores and 24 GB RAM or VM.Standard.E2.1.Micro (under specialty and previous generation) with 1 core  1GB RAM
 - Keep everything else as default and either generate new SSH keys on the website or upload your own.

 The cost estimate will say something like $3.00/month. **Ignore it**.
 The estimation is wrong.